-WLANs typically consist of Access Points (APs) distributed across a facility or set of facilities.
-RF signal strength wanes as the distance from the transmitting source increases.
+WLANs typically consist of Access Points (APs), which are distributed across the enterprise.
+RF signal strength wanes as the distance from the transmitting source increases and indoor RF propagation is strongly affected by obstacles and building characteristics which impact signal scattering and multipath propagation.
 Indoor RF propagation is strongly affected by scattering and multipath in the environment, which in turn depends on the obstacles and building characteristics.
-Careful site survey and planning is needed to optimize the placement of APs to assure robust coverage where needed.
-Despite best efforts, most healthcare deployments still suffer from coverage holes.
-Apart from zones where consistent signal fading occurs, there may still be areas where the practical wireless throughput is lower than expected.
-Being unable to connect to the wireless network or having a poor connection can be frustrating and result in reduced productivity.
+As a result, careful site survey and planning is needed to optimize the placement of APs to assure robust coverage where needed.

+Despite best efforts, many enterprise deployments still suffer from coverage holes.
+Apart from zones where consistent signal fading occurs, there may also be areas where the practical wireless throughput is lower than expected.
+Being unable to connect to the wireless network or having a poor connection can be frustrating to users and can negatively impact productivity.

 Sometimes, despite good signal strength, users experience reduced throughput from the WLAN.
-This often happens when other users are consuming excessive shared bandwidth or when the AP is overloaded.
+This often happens when other users are consuming a disproportionate amount of shared bandwidth or when the AP is overloaded.
 One slow connection can bring down the whole network.
 This often happens when a user on the periphery of an AP's coverage (operating at lower data rates) is utilizing the network excessively.
-Since WLANs use a fair channel sharing algorithm, the slow user gets to access the channel as frequently as the fast user.
+Since WLANs use a fair channel sharing algorithm, a slow user gets access to the channel as frequently as a fast user.
 The situation is similar to a fast car being stuck behind a slow truck on a single lane highway.
 Another common performance bottleneck is excessive clients connected to a single AP.